irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgIssueToken"></a>

 ### MsgIssueToken
-MsgIssueToken defines an SDK message for issuing a new token.
+MsgIssueToken defines an SDK message for issuing a new token

 | Field | Type | Label | Description |